sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Concern |Description of what was done to address
 ---------|----------
  Bi-Modal management overhead | The original strategy’s language called for a bi-modal approach: using two different models in parallel to compare their performance before moving to a single one.<br><br>The strategy’s language has been changed to define a Target Model and offer a path towards the Target Model.
 There is no intent in managing to modes of operation, only that there will be a transition period towards the Target State.
- Stage of the PMLC to choose this alternate model and under whose authority | This area of concern regarded the original scope of the strategy: being an alternate model in parallel of the conventional one (i.e. see bi-modal above).<br><br>The strategy has since then been modified to be the Target State.
+ Stage of the PMLC to choose this alternate model and under whose authority | This area of concern regarded the original scope of the strategy: being an alternate model in parallel of the conventional one (i.e., see bi-modal above).<br><br>The strategy has since then been modified to be the Target State.
 There is no option and, instead, we need to move towards this model.<br><br>As such, this concern no longer applies.